 Job expenses and other miscellaneous deductions.
 You can deduct job expenses, such as allowable unreimbursed travel expenses (discussed next), and other miscellaneous deductions.
 Generally, the allowable deductions must be related to effectively connected income.
-Deductible expenses inmiscellaneous deductions deductible only if they are more than 2% of your adjusted gross income (line 33, Form 1040NR).
-For more information on miscellaneous deductions, see the instructions for Form 1040NR.
+Deductible expenses include:

-- · Union dues,
+• Union dues,

-- · Safety equipment and small tools needed for your job,

-- · Dues to professional organizations,

-- · Subscriptions to professional journals,

-- · Tax return preparation fees.
+- Safety equipment and small tools needed for your job, - · Dues to professional organizations, - Subscriptions to professional journals, and - Tax return preparation fees.